wongCH/windows-timer-lock/README.md

 5/ in the GUI, the Used Today and Time Remainding must be in tick to update the time.
 6/ the application is in the lock mode, when key in the the admin password, reset the timer counter.
+7/ based on the programme.cs, there are way to bypass the code through hot key like Ctrl+Shift+Esc (Task Manager) N Ctrl+Alt+Del. you need to identify all potential hotkey and disabled it when the program is running and in active windows. add Dual-layer security with keyboard hooks + registry-based Task Manager disable.
+See SECURITY_ENHANCEMENTS.md for complete documentation